• Skip to primary navigation

 The best machine to powder fruits is tall and narrow, like a blender, versus wide, like a food processor.

-• Coffee Grinders - these are best for small amounts.
-I prefer one that has a removable cup because it makes clean up so much easier, especially because fruit powders can cake the blades because of the sugar content.
-It's so much easier to throw a cup into a soapy sink of water or into the dishwasher than to try to clean an all-in-one grinder.
+• Coffee Grinders – these are best for small amounts.
+I prefer one that has a removable cup because it makes clean-up so much easier, especially because fruit powders can cake the blades because of the sugar content.
+It’s so much easier to throw a cup into a soapy water sink or dishwasher than to try to clean an all-in-one grinder.

 • Bullet blenders - perfect for mid-range capacities (1-3 cups of dried fruit, depending on the size of your blender cup.
 I also get a better powder because the shape and size of the cup force the fruit down into the blades better than a larger carafe.